Monitoring and Evaluation

 - Accept that this can be quite a long process and needs a reasonable amount of time.

-- Remember to refer to the aims you agreed before your started.
+- Remember to refer to the aims you agreed before you started.
 Does the information you collected suggest you are achieving your aims?
 Has your monitoring given you any new information that might help you set new aims for the future?

 - Include your workers, volunteers and members.
 Your aim is to get a clear picture of what you are doing well, what you could improve, and whether you are achieving your goals.
 The more viewpoints the better.